 A frenulum is a piece of tissue that prevents an organ from moving.
 There is a frenulum that attaches your upper lip to the gums, while another connects the lower lip to the gums.
 A frenulum that is too short or thick, will cause problems in speech patterns and tooth misalignment.
 In infants, a shortened frenulum underneath the tongue will inhibit breastfeeding.
 When the frenulum disrupts movement, growth, or development, corrective action is necessary to resolve the situation.

 A frenectomy is a minor surgical procedure that is performed in your dentist’s office.
-It can be performed with either a scalpel or laser and takes less than 15 minutes.
+It can be performed with either a scalpel or laser and takes less than 5 minutes.
 Using a laser causes very little bleeding and does not require stitches.
 A laser also results in less postoperative discomfort and a shorter healing time.
-Young children and infants are put under general anesthesia for the procedure and adults have the procedure performed using local anesthesia.
+Young children and infants are not put under general anesthesia for the procedure and adults have the procedure performed using local anesthesia.
 If your child needs a frenectomy, there is nothing to worry about.
 The procedure is very successful and causes minimal discomfort.

 At Rock Valley Dental we offer tethered oral tissues (TOTS) frenectomy procedures to patients of all ages based on literature demonstrating that lip and tongue ties are linked to many growth and developmental issues including breastfeeding difficulty, poor jaw and facial development, malocclusion, speech issues, mouth breathing, infant reflux, failure to thrive and sleep airway disorders.
-More recent research in the area of sleep medicine has even demonstrated the presence of an untreated tongue tie at birth is associated with an increased likelihood of Obstructive Sleep Apnea in the future.
+More recent research in the area of sleep medicine has even demonstrated the presence of an untreated tongue tie at birth is associated with an increased likelihood of obstructive sleep apnea in the future.